Branislav1993/react-es6-webpack/README.md

 npm run build
 ```

-Behind the scenes this will call `webpack --config webpack.config.js `.
+Behind the scenes this will call `webpack --config webpack.prod.js `.
 After, you should find that you have one new folder in your project.

 * `dist` - contains all the files of your application and their dependencies.

-### Run the Application
+### Run the Application in a development environment

 We have preconfigured the project with a simple development web server.
 The simplest way to start
 this server is: